open-tale/open-tale.github.io/_docs/05-skills.md

 #### Bigger Bombs

-Magical Bombs can have radii of 2m instead of 1m, if intended by the caster.
+Magical Bombs can have radii of 2 du instead of 1 du, if intended by the caster.

 #### Hazard